Clark Kerr Award

 The Berkeley Division of the Academic Senate has announced that Dr. Hanna Holborn Gray, President Emerita and Harry Pratt Judson Distinguished Service Professor Emerita of History at the University of Chicago, will receive the 2015 Clark Kerr Award for Distinguished Leadership in Higher Education.
-The award will be presented at a private ceremony on the Berkeley campus in May.
+The award was presented at a private ceremony on the Berkeley campus in May.

 Dr. Gray’s career in higher education can only be characterized as spectacular.
 Entering Bryn Mawr College at age 15, she graduated and travelled to Oxford University as a Fulbright Scholar.
 After receiving her Ph.D. degree in history from Harvard University in 1957, she taught and was appointed Assistant Professor in 1959 as an historian of Renaissance and Reformation political thought.
 She joined the University of Chicago faculty in 1961 in the Department of History, receiving tenure in 1964.

 Early recognition of her administrative ability took her to Northwestern University in 1972 as Dean of the College of Arts and Sciences, one of numerous appointments she was to hold as the first woman in the position.
 From there she went to Yale University as Provost and Professor of History during the period 1974 to 1978, serving briefly as Acting President.

 Dr. Gray returned to the University of Chicago as President in 1978, where she served until retirement in 1993.
 In her inaugural address she declared that the greatest danger ahead “…would be to engage in an apparently principled descent to decent mediocrity”.